 - (a) A casual employee shall be paid 23% in addition to the ordinary rates of pay for the class of work upon which such employee is engaged.
 Each daily engagement shall stand alone. - (b) The casual loading shall be in lieu of all leave entitlements applicable.
-It does not preclude a casual employee being entitled to long service leave entitlements under section 105 of the Industrial Relations Act 2016. - (c) The daily working hours shall be worked continuously, excluding meal breaks, and shall not be less than two (2) hours, or more than 10 hours per day, provided always that such hours are fewer than 38 per week. - (d) Where applicable, a casual employee shall be entitled to the provisions of overtime weekend penalty rates, payment for work performed on public holidays, and payments for Live Sewerage and Working in the Rain. - (e) Provided also that in addition to the provisions of sub-clause (a) above, where an applicable allowance is divisible and payable on a pro-rata basis, a casual employee shall be further entitled to payment of the applicable allowance. - (f) Except as provided in this clause, a casual employee shall be entitled to any other applicable allowances provided that the following provisions do not apply: - (i) All-purpose over award payment Clause 2.3
+It does not preclude a casual employee being entitled to long service leave entitlements under section 105 of the Industrial Relations Act 2016 (IR Act). - (c) The daily working hours shall be worked continuously, excluding meal breaks, and shall not be less than two hours, or more than 10 hours per day, provided always that such hours are fewer than 38 per week. - (d) Where applicable, a casual employee shall be entitled to the provisions of overtime weekend penalty rates, payment for work performed on public holidays, and payments for Live Sewerage and Working in the Rain. - (e) Provided also that in addition to the provisions of sub-clause (a) above, where an applicable allowance is divisible and payable on a pro-rata basis, a casual employee shall be further entitled to payment of the applicable allowance. - (f) Except as provided in this clause, a casual employee shall be entitled to any other applicable allowances provided that the following provisions do not apply: - (i) All-purpose over award payment Clause 2.3

-6.4.5 Temporary employment
+6.4.5 Fixed term temporary employment

-Temporary employees shall be engaged in accordance with Temporary Employment HR Policy B25.
+(a) Fixed term temporary employees shall be engaged in accordance with Fixed term temporary employment HR Policy B25.

-6.5 Recognition of previous service
+6.5 Recognition of Previous Service

-The conditions prescribed in the Recognition of Previous Service and Employment Directive as issued and amended by the Minister for Industrial Relations under section 54 of the Public Service Act 2008 apply to employees covered by this Agreement.
+6.5.1 The conditions prescribed in the Recognition of Previous Service and Employment Directive as issued and amended by the Minister for Industrial Relations under section 223 of the PS Act apply to employees covered by this Agreement.

-6.6 Abandonment of employment
+6.6 Abandonment of Employment

-- 6.6.1 The absence of an employee from work for a continuous period exceeding three (3) working days without the consent of the employer and without notification to the employer shall be prima facie evidence that the employee has abandoned their employment. - 6.6.2 Provided that, if within a period of seven (7) days from their last attendance at work or the date of their last absence in respect of which notification has been given or consent has been granted, an employee has not established to the satisfaction of their employer that they were absent for reasonable cause, they shall be deemed to have abandoned their employment. - 6.6.3 Termination of employment by abandonment in accordance with this sub-clause shall operate as from the date of the last attendance at work or the last day's absence in respect of which consent was granted or the date of the last absence in respect of which notification was given to the employer, whichever is the latter.
+- 5.6.1 The absence of an employee from work for a continuous period exceeding three working days without the consent of the employer and without notification to the employer shall be prima facie evidence that the employee has abandoned their employment. - 5.6.2 Provided that, if within a period of seven days from their last attendance at work or the date of their last absence in respect of which notification has been given or consent has been granted, an employee has not established to the satisfaction of their employer that they were absent for reasonable cause, they shall be deemed to have abandoned their employment. - 5.6.3 Termination of employment by abandonment in accordance with this sub-clause shall operate as from the date of the last attendance at work or the last day's absence in respect of which consent was granted or the date of the last absence in respect of which notification was given to the employer, whichever is the latter.

-6.7 Absence from duty
+6.7 Absence from Duty

-- 6.7.1 In order to ensure the appropriate level of services are available to the public at all times, individual employees will be responsible for notifying the employer of their intended absence from duty as soon as practicably possible. - 6.7.2 Employees wishing to be absent from the workplace after commencing their normal working day must first seek the express permission of the employer prior to leaving the workplace.
+- 5.7.1 In order to ensure the appropriate level of services are available to the public at all times, individual employees will be responsible for notifying the employer of their intended absence from duty as soon as practicably possible. - 5.7.2 Employees wishing to be absent from the workplace after commencing their normal working day must first seek the express permission of the employer prior to leaving the workplace.

-6.8 Performance appraisal and development (PAD)
+6.8 Performance Appraisal and Development (PAD)